mboma99/congraduation/README.md

 This application is a photo graduation web app that uses a variety of technologies including S3, PostgreSQL, FastAPI, React.js, and Docker.

-This wiul;l be a step by step guide in how to run this application
+This will be a step by step guide in how to run this application

 ## Software Requirements